decyphertek-io/decyphertek/docs/technotes/E-OS.md

 e/OS:
 ====
-De-googled Android with MicroG and provacy features.
+De-googled Android with MicroG and privacy features.
 Supports legacy and modern devices.

 Install:
 --------